Tuition fees and enrolment

 - Full payment is due within 30 days of receipt of invoice.

-If you are entitled to a refund, you may submit a refund request form which can be obtained from your college or international office.
+If you are entitled to a refund, submit a refund request via the ‘my Finance’ section of your UAL Portal.

 - All refunds will be made to the individual or organisation that originally paid the fees.
-If a third party has paid the deposit on behalf of the student the refund is made to the third party.
+If a third party has made the payment on behalf of the student the refund is made to the third party.

 - Refunds can only be made to the account which the original payment was made from.

-- If you are entitled, refunds will be processed within 21 days of receiving a correctly completed refund request form.
+- If you are entitled, refunds will be processed within 21 days of receiving a correctly completed refund request.

 - All refunds will be made in £ sterling.
 Any bank charges or currency conversion costs incurred in making a refund shall be borne by the student or the third party receiving the payment.

-It is important that you pay your fees on time.
+It is important you pay your fees on time.
 If all or a proportion of your fees or charges remain unpaid after the due date relevant to your chosen method of payment, charges and/or sanctions may be imposed by the University which could affect your studies.
-Sanctions include:

-- Graduation: if you have a tuition fee debt with the University you may not be permitted to attend the graduation ceremony.
+- Graduation restrictions: If you have a tuition fee debt with the University you may not be allowed to attend the graduation ceremony.

-- Certificate and academic transcripts: the University will not issue copies of certificates or academic transcripts if there is an outstanding tuition fee debt with the University.
+- Certificate and academic transcripts restrictions: The University will not issue copies of certificates or academic transcripts if there is an outstanding tuition fee debt with the University.

 The University operates a credit control and debt recovery programme in respect of all fees and charges owing to the University.
 This includes: